ttag-org/ttag/docs/jsx-gettext.md

 title: jt (jsx gettext)
 ---

-`jt` is working in the same way as [t](reference-t-tag.md) but allows you to use jsx elements in tagged template expressions.
-The biggest difference between `jt` and `t` is that `t` concatenates translations and expressions all together into a single string, while `jt` returns **an array** of translated strings and expressions.
+`jt` is working in the same way as [t](reference-t-tag.md), but allows you to use jsx elements inside the tagged template expressions.
+The biggest difference between `jt` and `t` is that `t` concatenates translations and expressions all together into a single string, while `jt` returns **an array** of the translated strings and expressions that can be used in `jsx`.

 This tag is useful if you are building your UI with React (or another lib that uses jsx).